edgemicro-kubernetes/edgemicro-k8/README.md

 If you do not have the edgemicro-sidecar-injector installed, you must use edgemictoctl to manuallly inject Edgemicro containers in your application pods before deploying them:

 ```
 kubectl apply -f <(edgemicroctl -org=<org> -env=<env> -key=<edgemicro-key> -sec=<edgemicro-secret> -user=<apigee-user> -pass=<apigee-password> -conf=<file path of org-env-config.yaml> -svc=<your-app-spec>.yaml)
 ```

+Use the svc parameter to pass your service file.
+See the helloworld sample below for demonstration.

 ### Helloworld sample
 [here](/docs/helloworld.md)